HVbajoria/SerenityLife/README.md

  ## Website Link :globe_with_meridians: : https://healthcare-bot-jc7etk6zvnnm2.azurewebsites.net/

  ## Social Impact / Novelty:
  SerenityLife makes a significant social impact by providing accessible, inclusive, and confidential mental health support globally.
-By breaking barriers and encouraging early intervention, the application empowers individuals to take charge of their mental wellness, leading to a healthier and more informed society.
+By breaking barriers and encouraging early intervention, the application empowers individuals to take charge of their mental wellness, leading to a healthier, more informed society.

 * **Accessible Mental Health Support:** SerenityLife's global accessibility breaks down geographical barriers, ensuring individuals worldwide can access mental health support effortlessly, regardless of their location or circumstances.
 * **Reduced Stigma and Increased Awareness:** By providing an anonymous and confidential platform, SerenityLife encourages users to seek help without fear of judgment, thereby reducing the stigma surrounding mental health issues and fostering greater awareness.